dasch-swiss/dsp-tools/knora/README.md

     prefixes: Dict[str, str] = None)
 ```

-- server: URL of the Knora API server
+- server: URL of the DSP server
 - prefixes: List of extra RDF prefixes that are being used

 Example: